jvacek/django-traceback-in-sql/README.md

                 print(user.profile.name)
 ```

-If the assert gets triggered, you will see the following output:
+If the assert gets triggered, you will see something like the following output:

 ```text
 AssertionError: 2 != 1 : Unexpected queries detected: